akibrot/akibrot/README.md

 <p>

-Im Akibrot samuel from Addis Ababa, Ethiopia .I graduated from Jimma technology campus in 2022 with CGPA 3.58 in bachelor of science of computer science .
+Im Akibrot samuel  .I graduated from Jimma institite of technology  in 2022 with CGPA 3.58 in bachelor of science of computer science .
 I am self learner i learned latest programming technologies by my self (flutter ,nodejs, reactjs, dart etc..) (which is not included in our campus curriculum ). i am hard worker , i am be able to sit all day and code till the project is finished,i am creative ,designer i design and implement beautiful UI with the great UX.
 I am responsible i take chargers ,confident,disciplined,accountable and patriotic.

 </p>